 Is There a Role for Market Definition and Dominance in an Effects-Based Approach?

-Duke University - School of Law; Luiss University - School of Law
+University of Teramo, School of Law; Luiss University - School of Law

 ABUSE OF DOMINANT POSITION: NEW INTERPRETATION, NEW ENFORCEMENT MECHANISM?, Series: MPI Studies on Intellectual Property, Competition and Tax Law, Vol. 5, M.O.
 Mackenrodt, B. Conde Gallego & S. Enchelmaier, eds., Springer, 2008